Steve-Gu/learngit/readme.txt

-Git is a version controll system.
+Git is a ditributed version controll system.
 Git is free software.